 What kind of boats does the shop work on?

 Our standard new boat builds are the 9’6″ and 11′ Monhegan Skiff, both plywood-sided and cedar lapstrake models.
 In the Restoration Shop we may store and care for a wide variety of small craft.
 Apprentices split their time between restoration and new construction.

 What are the living arrangements like?

-All apprentices have their own single dorm rooms with a shared bathroom.
-As a 3-day visitor, you will have your own guest room as well.
+Our living quarters are centered in two historic farmhouses.
+All apprentices have their own modest single rooms with a shared bathroom.
 The rooms come with basic furnishings as well as all necessary towels and linens.

 May I bring my pet with me?

 No. We are unable to accommodate apprentices or guests with pets.

 Are dietary restrictions accommodated in the meal planning?